Business group sees thousands of U.S. jobs from Pacific trade deal

 The Trans-Pacific Partnership (TPP), a potential legacy-defining achievement for President Barack Obama, is near completion but has run into opposition from Democrats and others who worry the deal would cost U.S. jobs.

-The Organization for International Investment (OFII), a trade group that represents the U.S. operations of global companies, said TPP would create 68,000 direct jobs tied to an estimated $20 billion boost in foreign direct investment.
+The Organization for International Investment (OFII), a trade group that represents the U.S. operations of global companies, said TPP would create 68,000 direct jobs tied to an estimated $20 billion (13 billion pound) boost in foreign direct investment.

 The trade deal, which reaches from Japan to Chile, would also create another 165,000 "indirect and induced" jobs from U.S. suppliers and other firms that employ additional workers when foreign spending in the United States increases, OFII said.